UK warns of Russian 'plot' to replace Ukraine government | DW | 23.01.2022

 The former Ukrainian lawmaker also denied the claim that he is the Kremlin's candidate to run a pro-Russian Ukraine.

 Murayev leads the Russophile Nashi party and opposes Ukraine's integration into NATO.
-Nashi currently has no seats in Ukraine's parliament.
+The party currently has no seats in Ukraine's parliament.

 "It isn't very logical.
 I'm banned from Russia.
 Not only that but money from my father's firm there has been confiscated."